 That is why we need the Auditor General of Canada to immediately conduct an audit of the government's plan.
 The department that should have a thorough list of all the projects in its own plan cannot provide it.
 Canadians deserve to know how their money is being spent.

 I have seen first-hand how the incompetence of the government's infrastructure plan has been impacting Canadians.
-For the past year and a half, I have had the opportunity to travel across Canada and visit mayors and counsellors in rural and urban municipalities.
+For the past year and a half, I have had the opportunity to travel across Canada and visit mayors and councillors in rural and urban municipalities.
 I have spoken to municipal leaders from all provinces and territories to get their feedback on the current infrastructure plan.

 One of the biggest things I heard during these discussions was that money needed for crucial infrastructure was stuck in Ottawa and that the federal government is not listening to local concerns.
 This Ottawa-knows-best approach is not working for municipalities.
 We need to streamline infrastructure and need a government that acts in the best interest of local communities on matters of infrastructure.

 Many of these municipal representatives told me that they have yet to see any promised infrastructure funding flow into the areas.
 They have put in the requests and sometimes do not even hear back from the federal government.
-Mayors and counsellors want more control over their projects.
+Mayors and councillors want more control over their projects.
 They want to decide what gets done instead of having bureaucrats, sometimes thousands of kilometres away, choose what to prioritize.

 Many of the municipalities I consulted have said online application forms to receive infrastructure spending are so complicated that some have even given up entirely.
 Imagine having the sole beneficiaries of funding not even bother to apply for funding because it has been made too difficult.
 Instead, these municipalities are looking for other sources of funding to get their projects built.